- Guaranteed for 2 full months

 Additionally, it’s a good idea to look for any external marks or blemishes when performing these tests, turning the focus and zoom rings to check for any stickiness or grating sounds.

-With those checks done, you’ll have a good indication of whether a lens is up to scratch (and worth purchasing!).
+With those checks done, you’ll have a good indication of whether the lens is up to scratch (and worth purchasing!).

 If you’re struggling to find high-quality used camera gear, here are a few suggestions: